 - A personal website

-- Learning a bit of Haskell (of course)
+- Learning a bit of Haskell (of course).

-- Making friends
+- Making friends.

 My favorite projects were the spontaneous collaborations that happened each day, most of which aren’t listed here.
 I had a wonderful time.

-I am part of the interviewer team for Recurse Center.
+In 2021 I helped build RC’s virtual space, RC Together.
+I am also part of the interviewer team for Recurse Center.
 Care to apply?

-For a full history of my employment, please see my Linkedin.
+For a full history of my employment, please see my LinkedIn.

 About this website

 To respect your privacy, this site does not, and will never, track usage data.
 Most website owners do not share this proclivity.
-To reclaim some privacy, check out Privacy Badger.
+To reclaim some privacy, check out Privacy Badger and Deletion Day.
+This site is free software under the GNU GPLv3 license and follows the Contributor Covenant.